 Georgie Hubbard

 Georgie Hubbard is a career coach, keynote speaker, and author of The Bold Move.
-With 12+ years in recruitment and 8+ years leading her own agency, she's interviewed thousands of candidates and helped hundreds land leadership roles.
+With 12+ years in recruitment and 8+ years leading her own agency, she has interviewed thousands of candidates and placed hundreds into leadership roles.

-She hosts the Career Confidence Podcast, founded CH Solutions (IT recruitment) and Sisterhood Club (women in tech), and runs Bold Moves, a 60-day career accelerator helping leaders build career confidence and strategic positioning.
+She founded CH Solutions (IT recruitment), hosts the Career Confidence Podcast, and runs Bold Moves — a 60-day career accelerator helping leaders build confidence and strategic positioning.

 Ready to Build Career Confidence?